sheunaluko/tidyscripts/apps/ts_next_app/app/laboratory/cortex_0/codex.md

-Repository Overview

-This file provides a high‑level summary of the codebase to speed up future onboarding.
+This file provides a high‑level summary of the Cortex Directory codebase to speed up future onboarding.

 1. Page entry point
 - `page.tsx` re‑exports `app3.tsx` as the main Cortex UI.